mminer/mminer.github.com/_posts/2020-02-24-tinkling-them-ivories.md

 title: "Tinkling Them Ivories"
 ---

 Last summer I took up piano.
 When I was 10 I went to piano lessons for a year and hated them.
 I can't pinpoint why.
-Probably some combo of the dusty old church songs we had to learn and being forced to practice when *The Simpsons* was on.
+Probably a combo of the dusty old church songs we had to learn and being forced to practice when *The Simpsons* was on.

 I love music though and regret never learning an instrument.
 I own a guitar and occasionally futz around with GarageBand, but the result is more noise than music.
 As luck would have it a friend was moving to Australia for six months and needed a temporary home for his keyboard; the timing was right.